droglenc/NCMTH207/resources/Syllabus-Current.md

 <img class="img-right" src="../img/DerekOgle1.jpg">
 I will answer to "Derek", "Doctor Ogle", "Professor Ogle", or "Doctor Professor Ogle, Sir" ... whichever you prefer. &#x1F600;

 I am committed to your doing well in this course and see it as my responsibility to help you both in and out of the designated class period.
-You will soon see that this course is designed in such a way that your learning of the material will depend on your asking questions of me.
+You will soon see that this course is designed in such a way that your learning will depend on your asking questions of me.
 There are several good ways to do this.

 - Attend class.
 Most of class time will be allocated to you working on modular assignments.
 I will be available during these times to answer your questions.
 - Ask questions on the course MS Teams site.
 There are separate channels for questions regarding module preparation readings, module assignments, and general questions (see [quick links on course homepage](../)).
 Simply start a new conversation with your question and I will answer it ASAP.
 Other students may also answer your question.
 - I will hold virtual help hours on Teams Monday through Thursday from 830-930 **pm**.
 You can simply join the meeting that I open in the Help Hours channel  (see [quick links on course homepage](../)) at that time.
 - I will also generally be available at my computer during early and late mornings on class days.
 I will try to respond to queries ASAP during these times.
 - Finally, you may send me [anonymous feedback, suggestions, or questions](https://www.surveymonkey.com/r/F7S7GNJ){:target="_blank"}.

-Please see or contact me if you have questions regarding this course.

 ### Accommodations